alphawerk/UCMPi_Install/HomeAssistant.md

-Home Assistant can be installed in docker on the UCM/Pi.
+Home Assistant can be installed in docker on the UCM-Pi.
 There is not enough capacity on a CM3, so a CM3+ with 32Gb of storage is highly recommended

-First, ssh into the UCM/Pi after following the general install process, and run the following
+First, ssh into the UCM-Pi after following the general install process, and run the following

 ```bash
 curl -sSL https://get.docker.com | sh